lomorage/homepage/content/blog/import_my_cloud.md

 # BTW

-  **Lomorage will provde the new API soon for this importing, next time you do this step with your Lomorage phone APP**
+  **Lomorage will provide the new API soon for this importing, next time you do this step with your Lomorage phone APP**

 Thanks for your reading and enjoy the Lomorage.
 Welcome comments and feedbacks.